abond936/My-Journal/docs/Project.md

 ✅
 - service layer in place
 - photopicker integrated
-- photo metadata management
+- photo metadata managed
 - image optimization implemented

 ⭕

-❓
-- Do we use local, onedrive or google for live system.
-- What other image handling do we need?
+❓ What is the best thing to do with images.

 ### **Image Service Abstraction**
 -------------------------------------------------